GMF AeroAsia: After 2000

 In September 2008, KLM attempted to buy shares in GMF, but were turned down.
 The intention is to release the shares publicly and KLM were told they were free to buy shares at that point.
 In 2009, GMF AeroAsia's biggest clients are parent Garuda followed by Lion Air, but as 2015, GMF AeroAsia's biggest clients are its parent company Garuda Indonesia with its low-cost arm Citilink followed by Sriwijaya Air.
-Lion Air itself as previous second biggest client of GMF already sets up their own maintenance repair and overhaul in Batam and now only uses GMF when unable to bring their aircraft to Batam.
+Lion Air itself as previous second biggest client of GMF already sets up their own maintenance repair and overhaul in Batam called Batam Aero Technic and now only uses GMF when unable to bring their aircraft to Batam.